eEcoLiDAR/miscellaneous/README.md

 ### AHN3 Feature Data

-The _feature_get_lists.sh_ script downloads all _.pl_ files from the various VMs and places them in the _data_ directory, in a separate directory per resolution.
+The _feature_get_lists.sh_ script downloads all _.ply_ files from the various VMs and places them in the _data_ directory, in a separate directory per resolution.

 ### Terrain Data

-The _DataConversion.ipynb_ _Jupyter Notebook_ places the _compressed Numpy array_ and a _GeoTiff_ with the terrain features in the _data_ directory.
+The _Data Conversion_ _Jupyter Notebook_ places the _compressed Numpy array_ and the _GeoTiff_ with the terrain features in the _data_ directory.